student-Nilay/ReactProject1/README.md

-This Project contains Basic of React and  react router It is My first react project
+This Project contains Basic of React and  react router.
+"It is My first react project!"